SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/aws/mqtt/readme.md

 **NCP Mode**:

 A timer is run with a periodicity of **PUBLISH_PERIODICITY** milliseconds.
-The application publishes **MQTT_PUBLISH_PAYLOAD** message on **PUBLISH_ON_TOPIC** topic in the following cases:
+The application publishes a **MQTT_PUBLISH_PAYLOAD** message on **PUBLISH_ON_TOPIC** topic in the following cases:

 - Once in every **PUBLISH_PERIODICITY** time period.
 - When an incoming packet is received by the application.

-*Note*: The bold texts are the macros defined in the application.
-You can find more details about them in the upcoming section (#section 4).
+*Note: The bold texts are the macros defined in the application.
+You can find more details about them in the upcoming section (#section 4).*

 ## Overview of AWS SDK

 AWS IoT Core is a cloud platform which connects devices across AWS cloud services.
 AWS IoT provides an interface which allows the devices to communicate securely and reliably in bi-directional ways to the AWS touch-points, even when the devices are offline.

-The AWS IoT Device SDK allow applications to securely connect to the AWS IoT platform.
+The AWS IoT Device SDK allows applications to securely connect to the AWS IoT platform.

 ![Figure: Setup Diagram for Device Shadow Example](resources/readme/aws_sdk_architecture.png)